 Key Considerations:

-- Understanding the domicile rules in the UK and residency considerations in the US.
+- Understanding the domicile rules in the UK (which determine whether your worldwide assets are subject to IHT) and residency considerations in the US.

-By understanding the differences in inheritance tax between the UK and US, individuals can better plan their estates, ensuring more wealth is passed to their beneficiaries rather than being lost to taxes.
+By understanding the differences in inheritance tax between the UK and US, individuals can take practical steps to ensure more wealth is passed to their beneficiaries rather than being lost to HMRC.
+As Mike Pugh puts it: “Not losing the family money provides the greatest peace of mind above all else.”

 Residency and Inheritance Tax Implications